 In some parts of the world, February is the height of summer, so if you’re looking for sun, sea, and sand, plenty of balmy destinations tick the box.
 Other countries are warm throughout the year but seem to blossom in February – while if you’re more interested in culture and history, there are plenty of fabulous destinations closer to home.

 It’s also worth noting that cruises don’t always have to be across oceans, and some of the world’s most beautiful and intriguing rivers come into their own in February, from Southeast Asia’s Mekong to the iconic Nile.
-It all depends on the type of holiday you’re looking for, and the type of places you’re looking to explore.
+It all depends on the type of holiday you’re looking for, and the type of places you’re hoping to explore.

 So, to get you inspired, here are the 10 best places to cruise in February.